malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	encodings representing logic functions cannot be trivially combined into one encoding representing a composite function.

-	--> try and add a coupling embedding inbetween the circuits.
+	--> try and add a coupling embedding inbetween the circuits doesn't work
+	--> using global offset in the inequalities doesn't work

   Want to do this with bloch sphere qubit encodings of gates